Jomonsugi/bgg_data/README.md

 # BGG Data Package

-A Python package for collecting BoardGameGeek game data and downloading official rulebooks.
+A Python package for exploring and experimenting with strategies to collect board game data from LLM vision models, to agentic workflows, and web scraping techniques.

 ## Quick Start